Save Big on Taxes with Expert Assisted ITR Filing from ₹799!

 Hong Kong operates on a territorial basis of taxation, which means only income “derived from or arising in” Hong Kong is subject to taxation.
 Businesses in Hong Kong are subject to Profits Tax on their profits derived from Hong Kong.
 The current standard rate is 16.5% for corporations, and there is a two-tiered system with lower tax rates available for qualifying small businesses.

-Import & Export Requirements
+Import and Export Requirements

 • Import and Export License: Most goods do not require an import or export license in Hong Kong.
 However, specific goods, such as tobacco, alcohol, pharmaceuticals, and certain chemicals, may require permits or licenses.